MichielStraat/Macroscopics_NeuralNets/README.md

-# SCM-Macroscopics-Mathematica
+# Macroscopics for Neural Networks in Mathematica
-A Mathematica implementation of differential equations that describe the macroscopic on-line gradient descent learning dynamics for the SCM.
+A Mathematica implementation of differential equations that describe the macroscopic on-line gradient descent learning dynamics for (so far) two layer neural networks.
+The hidden units can use sigmoidal or ReLU activation.

-IMPORTANT: Make sure to have the package "OnlineDynamics.wl" into one of the locations listed by the $Path variable.